ligato/cn-infra/docs/guidelines/PLUGIN_FLAVOURS.md

 # Plugin Flavours

 Plugin Flavours:
 1. Reusable combination of multiple plugins is called ReusedFlavour.
-See the following code snipped.
-The structure ReusedFlavour is basicly combination of Logrus, HTTP, LogManager, ServiceLabel, StatusCheck, ETCD & Kafka plugins.
-All of these plugins are instantiated implicit.
-The intentionally not contain pointers:
+See the following code snippet.
+The structure ReusedFlavour is basically combination of Logrus, HTTP, LogManager, ServiceLabel, StatusCheck, ETCD & Kafka plugins.
+All of these plugins are implicitly instantiated.
+They do intentionally not contain pointers:
-   1. to minimize number of lines in flavour
+   1. to minimize the number of lines in Flavour
-   2. those plugins are not optional (if some of the would be it would be a pointer)
+   2. those plugins are not optional (if some of them would be, it would be a pointer)
-   3. garbage collector ignores those field objects (since they are not pointer - small optimization)
+   3. garbage collector ignores those field objects (since they are not pointers - small optimization)
-2. Method Inject() contains hand written code (that is normally checked by compiler rather than automatically by using reflection).
+2. Method Inject() contains hand written code (that is normally checked by a compiler rather than automatically by using reflection).
 3. Method Plugin() returns sorted list (slice) of plugins for agent startup.
 4. Reuse  CompositeFlavour demonstrates how to reuse ReusedFlavour in CompositeFlavour.